 - reflect on their own roles in the transformation of higher education.

-• To ensure a good fit between the workshop and attendees, a short application is required.
+- To ensure a good fit between the workshop and attendees, a short on-line application is required.

-• Includes snacks and lunches, handouts, materials, and an evening reception.
+- Includes snacks and lunches, handouts and materials

 Here’s what past attendees are saying